stackbit-projects/ultra-sage-026f2/src/pages/index.md

   - type: cta_section
     title: Learn more about Cardano
     content: |
-      Latest developments in the Cardano ecosystem on the IOHK blog.
+      Latest developments about the Cardano ecosystem on the IOHK blog.
     actions:
       - label: Learn More
         url: 'https://iohk.io/en/blog/posts/page-1/'